Pouja/configuring-esm/docs/blog.md

 There are more "quirks" to CommonJS, if you are interested in more details, a good start would be [the NodeJS documentation](https://nodejs.org/api/modules.html) itself.

 ### ESM
-`require` Is not defined within [EcmaScript](https://tc39.es/ecma262/), it is not natively implemented by any browser.
+`require` Is not defined within [EcmaScript](https://tc39.es/ecma262/) and it is not natively implemented by any browser.
-It is something of NodeJS itself.
+It is something of NodeJS itself built upon v8.
 The same applies for the AMD, UMD and System module syntax.
 EcmaScript was behind the ecosystem, but that was a great plus because it could look at all the existing module system and draft a better one.
 Entering ESM.
 It has similar syntax to what Typescript does: